AdobeDocs/experience-manager-cloud-service.en/help/assets/search-best-practices.md

 ![Finding exact match](assets/simple-search-2.png)

+The above scenario is common in both **[!UICONTROL Assets view]** and **[!UICONTROL Admin view]**.

 [Watch a video to perform a simple search in AEM Assets] ()

 ## Files and folders {#files-folders}

 **Scenario 2: Search for all files using the `classic car` keyword within the `automobile` folder.**

 Files and folders filter helps you narrow down your search.
 Use Files, Folders, or Files and Folders options available in the drop-down list based on your requirement.
+The option to choose among Files, Folders, or Files and Folders is accessible in **[!UICONTROL Admin view]** only.
+In **[!UICONTROL Assets view]**, go to [!UICONTROL Path] and browse the folder where you want to perform search.

 * Use the **[!UICONTROL Files]** option when you need to search specifically for files at a specific path within the repository.
 You do not need to search for folders within the defined path.
 * Use the **[!UICONTROL Folders]** option when you need to limit your search to folders at a specific path.